 5.3.3.
 KOKKOS package

 The LAMMPS KOKKOS package contains versions of pair, fix, and atom styles that use data structures and macros provided by the Kokkos library, which is included with LAMMPS in /lib/kokkos.
 The KOKKOS package was developed primarily by Christian Trott (Sandia) and Stan Moore (Sandia) with contributions of various styles by others, including Sikandar Mashayak (UIUC), Ray Shan (Sandia), and Dan Ibanez (Sandia).
 For more information on developing using Kokkos abstractions see the Kokkos programmers’ guide at /lib/kokkos/doc/Kokkos_PG.pdf.

 Kokkos currently provides support for 3 modes of execution (per MPI task).
-These are Serial (MPI-only for CPUs and Intel Phi), OpenMP (threading for many-core CPUs), Cuda (for NVIDIA GPUs), and OpenMP (for Intel Phi).
-Note that the KOKKOS package supports running on the Phi in native mode, not offload mode like the USER-INTEL package supports.
+These are Serial (MPI-only for CPUs and Intel Phi), OpenMP (threading for many-core CPUs and Intel Phi), and CUDA (for NVIDIA GPUs).
 You choose the mode at build time to produce an executable compatible with specific hardware.

 Kokkos support within LAMMPS must be built with a C++11 compatible compiler.
-If using gcc, version 4.7.2 or later, Intel 14.0.4 or later, or Clang 3.5.2 or later is required.
+This means GCC version 4.7.2 or later, Intel 14.0.4 or later, or Clang 3.5.2 or later is required.

-To build with Kokkos support for CPUs, your compiler must support the OpenMP interface.
+To build with Kokkos support for OpenMP threading, your compiler must support the OpenMP interface.
 You should have one or more multi-core CPUs so that multiple threads can be launched by each MPI task running on a CPU.

 To build with Kokkos support for NVIDIA GPUs, NVIDIA CUDA software version 7.5 or later must be installed on your system.
 See the discussion for the GPU package for details of how to check and do this.